robertjskelton/workshops/README-ubuntu.md

-* launch a RHEL ec2 instance with the chef SG
+* launch a ubuntu ec2 instance with the chef SG

 * ssh in (local instructions for Macbook Air)
   * cd ~/Downloads/SSH